What are Citizen Review Panels?

 National CRP Conference 2024: Empowering Communities to Lead Change

-California’s Citizen Review Panels are pleased to host the 2024 National Citizen Review Panel Conference, welcoming colleagues from across the country and throughout California to join us in celebrating the power of children, youth, families and communities in leading changes to the Child Welfare system.
-We look forward to welcoming to San Diego, representatives of a broad partnership that; includes Citizen Review Panel (CRP) members and facilitators, as well as federal, state, county and community leaders who are committed to the transformation of the Child Welfare system and allied programs through elevating their communities.
+From May 20-22, 2024 in San Diego, California’s Citizen Review Panels hosted the 2024 National Citizen Review Panel Conference.
+The event welcomed 180 colleagues from across the country and throughout California to learn about, and celebrate, the power of children, youth, families and communities who are leading changes to the Child Welfare system.
+Participants represented a broad partnership that included Citizen Review Panel (CRP) members and facilitators, as well as federal, state, county and community leaders who are committed to the transformation of the Child Welfare system.

 Current Citizen Review Panels